robinbryce/quorum-gcp-preemptible/article.md

 ## TLS & Lets Encrypt

-There are loads of good articles on how to set this up, point at those and highlight the specifics of making those other solutions work with our terraform cloud & skaffold setup.
+There are loads of good articles on how to set this up, point at those and highlight the specifics of making those other solutions work with our traeffic, terraform cloud & skaffold setup.

+[Google Cloud DNS & Cert-Manager][https://cert-manager.io/docs/configuration/acme/dns01/google/]

 [HTTPs with Cert-Manager on GKE](https://medium.com/google-cloud/https-with-cert-manager-on-gke-49a70985d99b)